finopsfoundation/tac/README.md

 * What skills do teams need to hire into FinOps roles?
 What are example jobs descriptions?
 * Managing the FinOps Landscape: https://github.com/finopsfoundation/finops-landscape
 * approving new projects within the scope for FinOps set by the Governing Board (GB)
-* accepting feedback from end user committee and map to projects

 ## Voting Members

 10 Seats Initially - Mix of Practitioners, GB Appointed, and Premier Members

-1. Mike Fuller, Principal Systems Engineer for FinOps at Atlassian (TAC Chairperson)
+1. Mike Fuller, Principal Systems Engineer for FinOps at Atlassian (TAC Chairperson through 12/31/2020)
 1. Ashley Hromatko, Sr. Mgr FinOps at Pearson
 1. Eugene Khvostov, VP Product & Eng at Apptio Cloudability (former AWS Insights)
 1. John McLoughlin, Director Product Management for CloudHealth by VMware